-The Port secured additional financing for its SAGE Center by using New Markets Tax Credits (NMTC) in accordance with Section 45D of the Internal Revenue Code of 1986.
+During fiscal year ended June 30, 2014, the Port secured additional financing for its SAGE Center by using New Markets Tax Credits (NMTC) in accordance with Section 45D of the Internal Revenue Code of 1986.
 The NMTC is the result of a federal program designed to stimulate capital investments in low income communities by providing a credit against Federal income taxes for investors that make Qualified Equity Investments (QEI's) into Community Development Entities (CDE's).
-In order to facilitate the transactions, the Port entered into loan agreements with Enhanced Capital.
-The Loans are intended to constitute qualified low-income community investment under the NMTC program, and, for such purpose, the SAGE Center must be and maintain its status as a qualified active low-income community business, as such terms are defined in Section 45D of the Internal Revenue Code, for the entire duration of the Loan.
+In order to facilitate the transactions, the Port entered into Ioan agreements with Enhanced Capital.
+The Loans are intended to constitute qualified Iow-income community investment under the NMTC program, and, for such purpose, the SAGE Center must be and maintain its status as a qualified active low-income community business, as such terms are defined in Section 45D of the Internal Revenue Code, for the entire duration of the Loan.
 Violation of those covenants would result in the Loan becoming immediately due and payable.